epilot-dev/docs/docs/entities/attributes.md

 ### Attribute Values

 We only support comparisons using strings and numbers.
-You can't use arrays or objects.
+Comparing two objects or arrays is not supported.
+However, nested properties of objects and arrays can be used to build the expression.
+For example: `price_components.value.$relation.length < "1"`

 ### Composed Expressions